Grace Church (Newark): Today

-Grace uses an Anglo-Catholic, sacramental liturgy, or order of service, at the center of which, in the tradition of the Church as said to be handed down from the Apostles, is the Eucharist, also known as Holy Communion or the Mass.
+Grace uses an Anglo-Catholic, sacramental liturgy, or order of service, at the center of which is the Eucharist, also known as Holy Communion or the Mass.
 Grace teaches the Catholic faith, holding that Christians gain access to the mystical body of Christ through the sacramental worship of the community and are aided by the sequential liturgy, incense, and Eucharistic sacrifice to an experience of heaven.
 Incense, lights, and ceremonial vestments are used.
 The contemporary-language rite from the 1979 Book of Common Prayer (Rite II) is used.

 Grace holds High Mass on occasion, with liturgy sung in Latin by the ordained clergy.
 In celebration of Martin Luther King Jr. Day in January 2020, a mass was celebrated with music performed by choirs from Grace Church and other nearby areas.

 The congregation includes people from Africa, the Caribbean, Europe, Caucasian Americans, and African Americans of all ages and sexual orientation.
 The parish follows Catholic faith and practice in The Episcopal Church, but accepts the ordination of women and affirmation of same-sex marriage.

-The J. Brent Bates became the parish's seventeenth rector in March 2011.
+Notable parishioners

+William Stryker Gummere, Chief Justice of the New Jersey Supreme Court 1901 to 1933.

+Oliver Spencer Halstead, fourth mayor of Newark.

+Joseph E. Haynes, 20th mayor of Newark.

+John White Howell, electrical engineer with Thomas Edison.

+John Jelliff, American furniture designer and manufacturer.

+Anthony Quinton Keasbey, US Attorney for New Jersey and poet.